-REQUIREMENTS UNITS COMM 150 Introduction to Filmmaking 4 COMM 240 Advanced Production Projects 3 COMM 170 Workshop in Cinematography 3 COMM 175 Nonlinear Editing for Film and Video 3 Six additional units to be selected from the following: Any advanced film production course COMM/HUM 109A History of Film: Beginning to 1950 4 COMM/HUM 109E B History of Film: 1950 to the Present 4 COMM/JOUN 110 Introduction to Mass Communication and Media Literacy 3 COMM/JOUN 160 Images of Race, Gender, and Class in the Media 3 COMM 161 Introduction to Screenwriting 3 COMM 166 Writing Short Film and Television Productions 3 TOTAL UNITS 19
+REQUIR REMENTS UNITS FILM 150 Introduction to Filmmaking 4 FILM 240 Advanced Production Projects 3 FILM 170 Workshop in Cinematography 3 FILM 175 Nonlinear Editing for Film and Video 3 Six a dditional ı units to be selected from the following: FILM/HU JM 109A History of Film: Beginning to 1950 4 FILM/HU JM 109B History of Film: 1950 to the Present 4 COMM/.
+JOUN 110 Introduction to Mass Communication and Media Literacy 3 COMM/.
+JOUN 160 Images of Race, Gender, and Class in the Media 3 COMM 161 Introduction to Screenwriting 3 TOTAL U INITS 19